Horizons

 \v The definition implies directly that any synoptic subset is arcwise connected and any maximal synoptic subset of a globally hyperbolic manifold is open.
 The limiting case of de Sitter space-time shows two facts: Firstly, as opposed to the other notions of 'horizon' appearing in this article, maximal synoptic subsets are not unique: a spatial rotation maps one to another.
 Secondly, de Sitter space-time itself is not synoptic although it does not have a synopticity region due to the definition via complements of closures.
 On the other hand, the following theorem shows that every time-oriented Lorentzian manifold does contain a nonempty maximal synoptic region.
 Consequently, it does not contain a synopticity horizon if and only if the closure of such a maximal synoptic region is all of $M$.

 \begin{Theorem} Every point $p \in M$ has a globally hyperbolic and synoptic neighborhood. \end{Theorem}

-\v {\bf Proof.} Every diamond $ I^+ (x) \cap I^- (y) $ containing $p$ and contained in a globally hyperbolic and geodesically convex neighborhood of $p$ satisfies the condition (because every $ I^- (z) $ is open and because $I^-$ is continuous as a set-valued map).
+\v {\bf Proof.} Let $U$ be a globally hyperbolic and geodesically convex neighborhood of $p$ (which is well-known to exist), then every local causal diamond $ I_U^+ (x) \cap I_U^- (y) $ containing $p$ and contained in $U$ satisfies the condition (because every $ I^- (z) $ is open and because $I^-$ is continuous as a set-valued map).

 \v The relation $<$ restricted to CITIFs in a maximal synoptic subset has a maximal element: